Jungian Personality Types to MBTI Mapping

 Opposing Auxiliary & Tertiary Cognitive Functions

-The Auxiliary and Tertiary cognitive functions are also opposing, the same as Dominant and Inferior.
-For example, if the auxiliary function is extraverted thinking, then the tertiary function is introverted feeling.
+The Auxiliary and Tertiary cognitive functions are also opposing, using the same logic as Dominant and Inferior.
+For example, if the Auxiliary function is Extraverted Thinking (Te), the Tertiary function is Introverted Feeling (Fi).

 Opposing Dominant & Auxiliary Cognitive Functions